Fujifilm X-E2 vs Nikon D7000

 It is notable that the X-E2 offers wifi support, while the D7000 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-Both the X-E2 and the D7000 have been discontinued, but can regularly be found used on eBay.
+Both the X-E2 and the D7000 have been discontinued, but can regularly be found used on ebay.
 The D7000 was replaced by the Nikon D7100, while the X-E2 was followed by the Fujifilm X-E2S.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Nikon websites.
+Further information on the features and operation of the X-E2 and D7000 can be found, respectively, in the Fujifilm X-E2 Manual (free pdf) or the online Nikon D7000 Manual.

 So what conclusions can be drawn?
 Is the Fujifilm X-E2 better than the Nikon D7000 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.